-For convenience and flexibility that allows mixing the PS/2 and USB interfaces, as well as multiple platforms, the KVM over IP switch design utilizes KVM Adapter Cables, that serve as intermediaries between the switch and the connected devices (refer to the installation diagram on p.
-16).
+For convenience and flexibility that allows USB interfaces, as well as multiple platforms, the KVM over IP switch design utilizes KVM Adapter Cables, that serve as intermediaries between the switch and the connected devices (see Adapter Cable Connection Diagram, page 30 for details).

 A separate KVM Adapter Cable is required for each server or device connection.
-The model numbers of the Adapters are given in the KVM Adapter Cables section, page 7.
+The model numbers of the Adapters are given in the KVM Adapter Cables section, page 10.